-I’m totally loving learning VR development, at this point I spend almost all my free time doing it.
+I’m totally loving learning VR development, at this point, I spend almost all my free time doing it.
 But working full time and having a young family is a busy time in life, so if I want to progress projects I have to be efficient with my time or things can stagnate.
-Also I currently pay for my studies via a monthly subscription so every extra month a project slips into comes with a significant extra cost.
+Also, I currently pay for my studies via a monthly subscription so every extra month a project slips into comes at a significant extra cost.

 Just to give you a few examples of compromises made on this project:

 - I wasn’t that happy with the spatial audio implementation.
-The environment had a bit to much reverberated for my liking and given more time I would have improved this a bit
+The environment had a bit too much reverberated for my liking and given more time I would have improved this a bit

 There are loads of other things that could be better about the final deliverable, but ultimately what was made “did the job”.
 Creating anything is always a series of compromises and I think delivering something you can live with and (resourcing permitting) can be built upon, is more important than getting things perfect.
 Perfection, after all, is the enemy of the shipped.